andycham/etmc/README.md

 ## Running the tests

-To run the tests, run the following command from the etmc folder
+To run the unit tests and e2e tests, run the following command from the etmc folder
 ```
 npm test
 ```
 Test output should be:
 ```

 > etmc@1.0.1 test
-> cd server && npm test
+> cd server && npm test && npm run e2etest

 > etmc-server@1.0.1 test